zjg540066169/BMIselect/README.md

 ## Installation

-Before install `BMIselect`, please make sure `pymc3` and `theano-pymc` has been installed.
+Before install `BMIselect`, please make sure `pymc3` and `theano-pymc` have been installed.
 For more details, please refer to https://docs.pymc.io/en/v3/index.html.

 After `pymc3` and `theano-pymc` have been successfully installed, you can install this package from pip with